carlospr/iris-datapipe/README.md

 Have a look at a full example in [DataPipe.Test.Production.cls](src/DataPipe/Test/Production.cls)

 ## Users and privileges
-DataPipe uses different InterSystems IRIS privileges you can setup.
+DataPipe uses different security resources you can assign to InterSystems IRIS user account:
-Try the QuickStart container and have a look at how `dpadmin` user is defined within IRIS.
+* `DP_ADMIN` - DataPipe Administrator
+* `DP_MENU_DASHBOARD` - Access to Dashboard menu option in UI
+* `DP_MENU_SEARCH` - Access to Search menu option in UI

+You can see a full example in the included container: check out the [DataPipe_Admin](http://localhost:52773/csp/sys/sec/%25CSP.UI.Portal.Role.zen?PID=DataPipe_Admin) role definition in InterSystems IRIS.

 # Installation
 1) Install [IPM package manager](https://github.com/intersystems/ipm) if you don't have already done it.